What are the Signs of Dysgraphia and Solutions for Success?

 - Get a copy of the teacher’s notes or another student’s class notes.

-- Make writing highly structured and organize by taking Dr. Warren’s course - Teaching Writing Skills.
-This provides multisensory tools, step by step videos instruction, a color-coded approach, printable handouts, and technology training for teaching written language to students of all ages.
+- Make writing highly structured and organized by taking Dr. Warren’s course - Teaching Writing Skills.
+This provides multisensory tools, step-by-step video instructions, a color-coded approach, printable handouts, and technology training for teaching written language to students of all ages.

-- Provide large graph paper for completing math problems so that each digit or variable can fit into their own box and problems can be lined up.
+- Provide large graph paper for completing math problems so that each digit or variable can fit into its own box, and problems can be lined up.

 - Offer extended time on tests and assignments that require handwritten or typed responses.